 If you want to look at one field at a time, a handy trick is to right-click on that field on the Dimensions / Measures Shelf and choose “Describe…”.
 A window will pop up to provide you with helpful information about the respective field.

 View the Number of Records

-After I’ve got a feel for the size of the data and the type of data I have available, I start creating views and doing some discovery analytics, which we will discuss in future posts.
+After we have got a feel for the size of the data and the type of data we have available, we start creating views and doing some discovery analytics, which we will discuss in future posts.